HCT, packed cell volume, PCV

 This test measures how much of your blood is made up of red blood cells.

 Normal blood contains white blood cells, red blood cells, platelets, and the fluid portion called plasma.
-The word hematocrit means to separate.
+The word hematocrit means to separate blood.
 In this test, your red blood cells are separated from the rest of your blood so they can be measured.

 Your hematocrit (HCT) shows whether you have a normal amount of red blood cells, too many, or too few.
 To measure your HCT, your blood sample is spun at a high speed to separate the red blood cells.